 Working at a Housing Service Centre (HSC)

-Through Housing Service Centres across the state, HSC staff are our main contact points with customers and connect them to information, options and support services to meet their housing needs.
-HSC staff work with customers to develop a plan that empowers them to improve their whole-of-life wellbeing and achieve safe, secure and sustainable housing.
+Through Housing Service Centres across Queensland, HSC staff are our main contact points with customers.
+They connect them to information, options and support services to meet their housing needs.

 Our work aims to reduce the barriers many Queenslanders face to access safe, secure and affordable housing and helps create pathways for them to achieve housing independence.